-- Sampling during the investigation of complaints - Sampling during the investigation of food fraud - Locally produced foods - Foods imported from outside the EU as identified by Food Standards Agency priorities - Nutrition and health claims - Meat speciation in meat products or preparations - Offal in pre-packed meat products and preparations - Meat Country of origin labelling - Wines & Spirits Counterfeit & Adulteration - Levels of heavy metals

-^{} Excluding managerial, administrative and legal support

-3.6 Control and Investigation of Outbreaks and Food Related Infectious Disease Food poisoning notifications do not usually fall within the remit of the Trading Standards Service.
-If, however, the Service became aware of any incident of food poisoning or infectious disease, the facts would be reported to the appropriate authority in accordance with Work Instructions 'Food and Feedingstuffs Complaints' and 'Food Hazards'.

-3.7 Animal Feed/Food Safety Incidents
+- · Sampling during the investigation of complaints - Sampling during the investigation of food fraud - Foods produced in Norfolk or imported by Norfolk based businesses - Foods imported from outside the EU as identified by Food Standards Agency priorities - Foods sold online - Meat speciation in meat products or preparations - Undeclared allergens in non-prepacked foods - Nutrition and Health Claims - Excluding managerial, administrative and legal support - 3.6 Control and Investigation of Outbreaks and Food Related Infectious Disease Food poisoning notifications do not usually fall within the remit of the Trading Standards Service.
+If, however, the Service becomes aware of any incident of food poisoning or infectious disease, the facts will be reported to the appropriate authority. - 3.7 Animal Feed/Food Safety Incidents

-On receipt of any animal feed or food alert, the Trading Standards Service will respond as directed and as appropriate and in accordance with the Feed Law Code of Practice (England), the Food Law Code of Practice (England), and Work Instruction 'Food Hazards'.
+On receipt of any animal feed or food alert, the Trading Standards Service will respond as directed and as appropriate and in accordance with the Feed Law Code of Practice (England) or the Food Law Code of Practice (England).

-The Food Standards Agency issues a "Product Withdrawal Information Notice" or a "Product Recall Information Notice" to let local authorities and consumers know about problems associated with the food.
+The Food Standards Agency issues a "Product Withdrawal Information Notice" or a "Product Recall Information Notice" to let local authorities and consumers know about problems associated with food.
 In some cases a "Food Alert for Action" is issued which requires intervention action by enforcement authorities.
-63 food alerts were issued by the FSA in 2015 (January to December), 6 of which were for action by Local Authorities.
-The FSA also issued 96 allergy alerts.
+88 food alerts were issued by the FSA in 2016 (January to December), two of which were for action by Local Authorities.
+The FSA also issued 93 allergy alerts.

 The FSA also requires action through the issue of letters to enforcement authorities (ENF letters).
-These alerts and letters from the FSA resulted in the Service undertaking activity relating to non-approved additives in food (Isopropyl Alcohol).
+These alerts and letters from the FSA resulted in the Service undertaking activity relating to food brokers and sampling of meat for undeclared meat species.

-During 2015, as a result of sampling activity, the Service raised 5 food incidents with the FSA.
+During 2016, as a result of sampling activity, the Service raised two food incidents with the FSA.
 These included a product that stated it was free from allergens (wheat and celery)) when it was not, a product containing undeclared additives and high levels of acrylamide in crisps.